sist-cs120/acoustic-lan/src/project_2/appendix.md

 - buffer: phyrxframe, is shared between phy.rx thread and mac thread. once a frame is correctly received by the physical layer, phy.rx thread will put the frame into this buffer.
 - event: rx\_done, is issued by phy.rx thread, it notifies mac thread to take the frame in phyrxframe and proceed to framedetection state.

-it is easy to extend the send-and-pray protocol to a more effective one: stop-and-wait ack protocol. 'upgrading' the physical link in project1 with ack ability will provide reliability in data communication. a reference stop-and-wait protocol is shown in figure 4.
+it is easy to extend the send-and-pray protocol to a more effective one: stop-and-wait ack protocol. 'upgrading' the physical link in project1 with ack ability will provide reliability in data communication. a reference stop-and-wait protocol is shown in figure below.

 ![Stop and Wait State Machine](/media/stop_wait_fsm.png)